OpenCourier: an Open Protocol for Building a Decentralized Ecosystem of Community-owned Delivery Platforms: Reference Implementation

 We developed a mobile app that serves as a courier-facing client using React Native to ensure compatibility across both iOS and Android devices.
 The app connects to protocol-defined endpoints through dedicated UI components, enabling workers to fulfill deliveries with support from community notes and personalized preference inputs.
 The delivery fulfillment workflow through the app is illustrated in Figure~\ref{fig:workflow}.

 Additionally, we built several settings pages where workers can input their preferences, as supported by the protocol (see Figure~\ref{fig:preference}).
 It is worth noting that the preference-input endpoints are more flexible than what is currently shown in the screenshots.
-We invite contributions from industry practitioners and workers to expand the granularity and range of parameters supported, ensuring the system can better accommodate diverse needs and working styles.
+Future work can expand the granularity and range of parameters supported, ensuring the system can better accommodate diverse needs and working styles.